JacobisGreat/FoodWise/README.md

 ## 📖 Overview

 **FoodWise** empowers users, especially those with chronic health conditions, to make healthier food decisions.
 Simply scan a product's barcode or nutrition label, and the app will analyze it using **Open Food Facts** and **Google Gemini AI**.
 Users receive a **personalized NutriScore**, detailed bullet points on safety, and small citations from reputable health sources.

+Additionally, FoodWise features an **AI Nutrition Chatbot** where users can ask anything about health, nutrition, diet planning, or food safety, receiving instant, AI-powered guidance.

 ---